jpmckinney/image-proxy/README.md

 ## Acknowledgements

-This project is developed by [Open North](http://www.opennorth.ca/) through a partnership with the [Participatory Politics Foundation](http://www.participatorypolitics.org/).
+This project is developed by [Open North](http://www.opennorth.ca/) through a partnership with the [Participatory Politics Foundation](http://www.participatorypolitics.org/) and is inspired by [node-connect-image-proxy](https://github.com/mysociety/node-connect-image-proxy).

 Copyright (c) 2013 Open North Inc., released under the MIT license